Theta wave: Humans and other primates

-Theta Oscillations in Learning and Cognitive Control
+Role in learning and cognitive control

 Theta oscillations play a significant role in various cognitive processes, including learning and cognitive control.
 Research has shown that these oscillations are closely associated with memory encoding and retrieval, emotional regulation, and the maintenance of cognitive tasks.

 Theta activity has been linked to the encoding of new information and the retrieval of memories.
 In particular, studies have indicated that increased theta oscillations are present during tasks that require active memory engagement.
 For instance, theta-phase locking of single neurons has been observed during spatial memory tasks, suggesting that the timing of neuronal firing in relation to theta waves is crucial for effective memory processing.

 In the context of cognitive control, theta oscillations are believed to reflect the maintenance of task rules and stimulus-action associations.
 Research indicates that during cognitive control tasks, increased theta amplitude is observed in frontal brain regions, which are critical for decision-making and behavioral regulation.
 Specifically, theta activity is thought to support mechanisms that allow individuals to adapt their behavior based on changing environmental demands and internal goals.
 This dynamic interplay between theta oscillations and cognitive control processes highlights how these brain rhythms contribute to efficient task performance.
-Moreover, studies using non-invasive brain stimulation have demonstrated the causal role of theta oscillations in the prefrontal cortex during the anticipation of cognitive control demands.
+Moreover, evidence from non-invasive brain stimulation has uncovered a causal role of theta oscillations on the allocation of cognitive resources toward anticipating cognitive conflict by modulation of phase-amplitude coupling in the prefrontal cortex, specifically the superior frontal gyrus.